scpwiki/wikijump/SECURITY.md

 ### Wikijump

-After receiving a report of a security issue within Wikijump, we will validate and determine its scope.
+After receiving a report of a security issue within Wikijump, we will confirm its receipt within 48 hours.
-Once this is done, we will issue an estimate for the time to completion.
+After we have validated and determined its scope, we will send a more detailed response within 72 hours.
 When a fix has been merged in and deployed, you will be notified privately.
 If this security issue impacts Wikijump _only_, you may then disclose it publicly.

 ### Wikidot